thlo7777/bookmark/docker&K8s/docker_k8s_学习笔记.md

 i.
 Use credentials for a docker registry to pull the pod's docker image
 ii.
 Present Kubernetes auth token to the pod or transparently decorate traffic between the pod and master service
 4. As a user, I want to be able to indicate that a secret expires and for that secret's value to be rotated once it expires, so that the system can help me follow good practices

+## PersistentVolumeClaims and PersistentVolumes
+>A **PersistentVolume (PV)** is a piece of storage in the cluster that has been provisioned by an administrator.
+It is a resource in the cluster just like a node is a cluster resource.
+A **PersistentVolumeClaim (PVC)** is a request for storage by a user.
+It is similar to a pod.
+Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory).
+Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).